kathyonu/apotomoing_sequencers/README.md

 *	http://localhost:3000/anagrams/
 *	http://localhost:3000/sequences/

-#### The sequences/ address will show the entire app's design in one table.
+#### The sequences address will show the entire app's design in one table.
 #### The sequences table is a primitive setup allowing massive duplicates in the five sequences.
 #### The sequences table was added so you can see how the entire application can exist in one table.